Coats' disease: Pathologic findings

 Grossly, retinal detachment and yellowish subretinal exudate containing cholesterol crystals are commonly seen.

 Microscopically, the wall of retinal vessels may be thickened in some cases, while in other cases the wall may be thinned with irregular dilatation of the lumen.
 The subretinal exudate consists of cholesterol crystals, macrophages laden with cholesterol and pigment, erythrocytes, and hemosiderin.
 A granulomatous reaction, induced by the exudate, may be seen with the retina.
 Portions of the retina may develop gliosis as a response to injury.

 Treatment

 In the early stages, there are a few treatment options.
 Laser surgery or cryotherapy (freezing) can be used to destroy the abnormal blood vessels, thus halting progression of the disease.
 However, if the leaking blood vessels are clustered around the optic nerve, this treatment is not recommended as accidental damage to the nerve itself can result in permanent blindness.
 Although Coats' disease tends to progress to visual loss, it may stop progressing on its own, either temporarily or permanently.
 Cases have been documented in which the condition even reverses itself.
 However, once total retinal detachment occurs, sight loss is permanent in most cases.
 Removal of the eye (enucleation) is an option if pain or further complications arise.

+Vitrectomy has been used after retinal detachment in an infant.